 Happy Wattle Day!
 Acacia fimbriata Dwarf ‘Crimson Blush’

-Yes! its the 1st of September again and the Acacias are out welcoming in Spring, a time of wonderful scents and happy yellows!
-In the image above you can see the soft yellow flowers and bright red new growth of Acacia fimbriata Dwarf ‘Crimson Blush’, its easy to see how it got its name.
+It’s that time of year again when the blooms of the Acacias are starting to pop, a time of wonderful scents and happy yellows!
+In the image below you can see the soft yellow flowers and bright red new growth of Acacia fimbriata Dwarf ‘Crimson Blush’, its easy to see how it got its name.

 I do still love Acacia fimbriata Dwarf but it gets large, a lot larger than they let on on the label, it basically can turn into a large shrub to small tree depending on your perspective.
 In the image below you can see it as well over 2 metres high and early 3 metres wide.